-The original Holy Trinity Church was modest in size, a clapboard wooden edifice with declaratively Greek columns in front and a peaked roof adorned with a simple cross.
+The original Holy Trinity Church was modest in size, a clapboard wooden edifice with typically Greek columns in front and a peaked roof adorned with a simple cross.
 Like so many Orthodox Churches in the Diaspora, Holy Trinity assimilated local ecclesiastical architectural norms.
-The church had a remarkable architectural similarity with Southern US Churches of that era.
+The church had a remarkable architectural similarity with southern US Churches of that era.

 Connection with Egypt